 Taking the family to Waterbom Bali

 My family had come to visit me from Ireland (my mum) and from London (my sis, bro-in-law, nephew and niece) and we had a pretty epic trip planned.
-A few days in Bangkok, then fly down to Bali, on to Lombok and then finally to Komodo to chase some dragons.
-But this was a different kind of trip, we had a 2 and 4 year old to deal with!
+A few days in Bangkok, then fly down to Bali, on to Lombok and the Gili Islands, and then finally to Komodo to chase some dragons.
+But this was a different kind of trip, we had a 2 and 4-year-old to deal with!
 So what to do with family and kids in Bali?
 Waterpark!
 I had been hearing amazing things about a water park near the airport in Bali, so I checked out Waterbom Bali to see what all the fuss was about!

 We were staying in a villa in Canggu, so we had to get back to Kuta, near the airport, where Waterbom is located.
 That took us about an hour, so we left after brekky and arrived in around 10.30am, giving us a whole day to explore this place.

 Once we got our tickets sorted, we decided to organise a gazebo too (extra cost but well worth it).
 When there’s a big group of us it made sense, and the fact they had a safe there to throw the wallets and keys etc in really helped, not to mention a place to chill out and take a break from sprinting from ride to ride (I’m talking about me there, not the kids).

 The park itself is pretty big, I was surprised at just how big to be honest.
 We were led to our gazebo and then we were free to explore.